contao/docs/docs/dev/guides/back-end-routes.md

 ---
+title: "Adding Custom Back End Routes"
-title: "Back End Routes"
+menuTitle: "Back End Routes"
 description: "Custom routes within the Contao back end."

 aliases:
   - /guides/backend-routes
   - /guides/back-end-routes
 ---

-## Adding custom back end routes
+{{% notice note %}}
+This guide assumes a Contao version of at least **4.9**.
+Back end routes can be created in previous Contao versions as well, but might require additional steps.
+For example, in Contao **4.4** instead of using the `contao.backend_menu_build` event, the back end menu needs to be altered using the `getUserNavigation` hook.
+{{% /notice %}}

 You can use the Contao back end to display content generated in your own custom Controllers.
 This way you can develop custom extensions without the need to use DCA configuration.